 Multi-Hit Moves are tricky.
 It is recommended NEVER to rule these Moves as extra attacks or more than two Wounds, as that breaks the game's "action economy".
-They do open up a lot of unique possible advantages in battle, however, A Pokémon could use the extra effect of a Critical Hit to hit another opposing Pokémon on the field for a Wound instead of dealing extra damage to their target, partially bypass quards with quick successive strikes, or maybe even Beam Struggle and still get to attack with a penalty on their turn afterwards.
+They do open up a lot of unique possible advantages in battle, however, A Pokémon could use the extra effect of a Critical Hit to hit another opposing Pokémon on the field for a Wound instead of dealing extra damage to their target, partially bypass quards with quick successive strikes, or maybe get to add their Move die to assist an ally's attack that turn without using an action.

 Non-Damaging Moves

 If an attack doesn't do damage, the threshold for a Hit is 4, the same as a normal roll.
 This activates the Move's effect or inflicts its status effect.
 Toughness does not come into the equation in this case - but if the opposition has somehow put something in the way, or used a Move to increase their evasiveness or speed, this can impose penalties on the Move.
 Immunity sometimes factors in, but type effectiveness is otherwise ignored.

 On a Critical Hit, GMs should offer players options like changing or creating Hazards or Features, or